Vermont Sales Tax Calculator 2026

 Use this mode when auditing online purchases, out-of-state vendor transactions, or any scenario where tax collection at point of sale was incomplete.

 Vermont does not operate in isolation for most households and businesses.
 Many people buy, travel, or quote across state lines in the Northeast.
-A side-by-side base-rate view helps set expectations before you drill into local details and category rules.
+For comparison work, calculate Vermont first with the correct transaction mode and local-option assumption, then compare the same purchase in nearby state tools using their own official-source models.

 What this calculator does not automatically include